YanlinMa/SpongeBob/README.txt

 CHECKERS IN TERMINAL

-The game of checkers with three levels -- easy, medium, and hard -- to be run in the terminal.

-The game has the option of being played against another player (on the same Terminal session) or against the computer.
-The player will choose a color (black or white).
+The game gives the user an option of playing against another person on the same Terminal session, or against AI methods on the computer.

+If the computer is chosen as an opponent, the player can then choose what level to play, out of easy, medium, or hard.

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Gameplay:

+Once the original board is displayed for the player, they are then asked to select the the piece they want to move.
+********method undetermined.

 The player(s) is prompted to choose a numbered piece and can enter L, R, BL, BR to move left, right, back-left, back-right respectively.
 These selections are filtered so the piece must exist and the move must be allowed by game rules.